apex/up/docs/04-configuration.md

 ## Error pages

-By default Up will serve a minimalistic error page for requests accepting `text/html`.
+When enabled Up will serve a minimalistic error page for requests accepting `text/html`.
 The following settings are available:

-- `disable` — remove the error page feature and default pages
+- `enable` — enable the error page feature
 - `dir` — the directory where the error pages are located
 - `variables` — vars available to the pages